 WHAT IF I MISS A CLASS?

 We have a very flexible make-up policy.
-You can make-up the classes you miss, as long as you are a current student.
-Before attending, please email or call to ensure class availability.
+You can make-up any class you miss, as long as you are a current student.
+Before attending a makeup class, please email or call to ensure class availability.

 CAN I BRING A FRIEND WITH MY CHILD TO TRY THE CLASS FOR FREE?

 Yes!
 You can bring a friend to try a class out for free.
 Just let us know beforehand.

 DO I NEED TO BE PRESENT DURING MY CHILD’S CLASS?

 No. We do have a lobby, but most parents enjoy the free time to grocery shop or run to Starbucks.